Allergies-Food and Seasonal

 Toilet Learning Policy

 When your toddler is ready to begin toilet training you need to inform the staff of your child’s interest.
 You will need to discuss the method you use at home with our staff.
-If possible we would prefer to use the same potty training method you are using at home to keep the consistency and aid in the potty training process.
-At Countryside we require your child to remain in diapers, pull-ups, or training pants with vinyl pants while potty training.
+If possible, we would prefer to use the same potty-training method you are using at home to keep the consistency and aid in the potty-training process.
+At Countryside we require your child to remain in diapers, pull-ups or quilted underwear AND vinyl cover until they begin to have success on the potty.
 We have the children use the toilet upon arrival and based on success will then encourage your child to use the toilet at least once an hour.
-If your child was not successful using the toilet upon arrival we will encourage your child to use the toilet again in 30 minutes and then at least once every hour thereafter.
-Once your child has remained dry for an entire week we will encourage your child to wear underpants to school.
-If after wearing underpants your child continues to have accidents we will ask that your child also wear vinyl pants.
+If your child was not successful using the toilet upon arrival, we will encourage your child to use the toilet again in 30 minutes and then at least once every hour thereafter.
+Once your child has begun to have consistent success on the potty for an entire week, we will encourage your child to wear underpants to school.
+If after wearing underpants your child continues to have accidents, in some cases, we may ask that your child also wear vinyl pants.
+Due to sanitation rules, we are unable to start the potty-training process in the one year old classroom.

 Tuition Discount Policy